AshishShimpi/Angular-Weather-App/README.md

-# WeatherApp
+# Weather App

 ## This project is made using RapidAPI's [BestWeather API](https://rapidapi.com/standingapi-standingapi-default/api/bestweather).

-### To use it Please add the YOUR OWN api keys in .env file.
+### To use it please add YOUR OWN api keys in .env file.
+#### run command `npm start` which will run a script to write .env file into environment file.
+  (approach taken to prevent exposing API keys in repo.
+For production, store keys in hosting service itself.)

   Keys are:

 1. weatherBaseUrl
 2. XRapidAPIKey